AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 ## How to Run

-First of all, make sure the folder with GSPT codes are visible to MATLAB.
-If they are not, you can just run the command addpat("YOUR\PATH") in the command line specifing the folder where all the GSPT are on your PC.

-GSPT can be run simply by the file `EGG_main_multichannel_v4_with_choice` by modifiyng according to you needs the lines of code inside the red boxed in the following figure:

 First, ensure that the folder containing the GSPT code is visible to MATLAB.
 If it is not, simply run the command `addpath('YOUR\PATH')` in the Command Window, specifying the folder where the GSPT files are located on your computer.

 You can run GSPT using the script `EGG_main_multichannel_v4_with_choice`.
-Please modify the lines of code highlighted in the red boxes in the figure below to suit your needs.
+Before running it, ensure you update the lines of code highlighted in the red boxes in the figure below to suit your needs.

 <img width="530" height="460" alt="initial_lines" src="https://github.com/user-attachments/assets/a2e45fda-96ff-49a4-8a95-588e52bc7fdf" />